Replicable-MARL/MARLlib/docs/source/handbook/installation.rst

 Installation Guides
 ===================

-The installation of MARLlib has two part: common installation and external environments installation.
+The installation of MARLlib has two parts: common installation and external environment installation.
 We've tested the installation on Python 3.6 with ubuntu 18.04 or above.